As always, Rush Limbaugh behind this, the Golden EIB microphone.

 That's characterized as a great grassroots movement.

-But when hundreds of thousands of phone calls and faxes flood Washington, that's a right-wing bigoted conspiracy.
+But when hundreds of thousands of phone calls and faxes flood Washington, that's a right-wing, bigoted conspiracy.

-Yeah, uh you're referring to Senator Feinstein's comments.
+Yeah, you're referring to Senator Feinstein's comments?

 I'm referring to everybody's comments.